How To Win Online Bingo – tips, tricks and secrets

-Tippett’s Theory – The longer a bingo game goes on the closer the average of the numbers that have been called gets to the median, so you should pick numbers that are far from the median for a short game (e.g. 75 ball with an easy pattern) or close to the median for a long game (e.g. 75 ball coverall).
+Tippett’s Strategy – The longer a bingo game goes on the closer the average of the numbers that have been called gets to the median, so you should pick numbers that are far from the median for a short game (e.g. 75 ball with an easy pattern) or close to the median for a long game (e.g. 75 ball coverall).

 For a start, can you even apply these theories to actually buying tickets in an online bingo game?
 No you can’t!
 While you can usually pass over the first set of tickets that are offered to you and choose others, they are all auto-generated and you can’t build your own.

-It’s almost as if the people who wrote the articles about the Granville and Tippett theories had never played a game of online bingo in their lives!
+It’s almost as if the people who wrote the articles about the Granville and Tippett theories had never ACTUALLY played a game of online bingo in their lives!